Parallel Spooky Pebbling Makes Regev Factoring More Practical: Introduction

-\paragraph{Outlook and caveats.} The practical takeaway of this work is that Regev's algorithm~\cite{Regev23,rv24,ekeragartner,ekeragartnercomparison}, which seemed impractical compared to optimized versions of Shor's algorithm due to large constant factors~\cite{shor97,gidney2019windowed,DBLP:journals/quantum/GidneyE21,DBLP:journals/iacr/ChevignardFS24,gidney2025factor2048bitrsa}\footnote{Eker{\aa} and G{\"a}rtner~\cite{ekeragartnercomparison} note that they may be underestimating the benefit offered by windowing for Shor's algorithm in their cost estimates.
-Regardless of this, we believe the qualitative takeaways of our results --- in relation to the concrete potential of variants of Regev's algorithm --- still stand.}, may indeed become competitive after all through the use of new algorithmic tricks.
 The circuit depth per shot seems to be particularly promising, which is a metric that could become important in the future: since Regev's algorithm requires running many small circuits and classically combining the results, many intermediate-scale quantum computers could run the algorithm in parallel without any need for quantum communication between them.
 This would be particularly impactful in streaming settings where it is desired to factor integers quickly as soon as they are received.

-More broadly, we believe the general takeaway should be that --- despite findings by~\cite{ekeragartnercomparison} --- \emph{one should not yet write off (variants of) Regev's algorithm as an approach to breaking RSA}.
-Continued study on the concrete efficiency of Regev's algorithm is warranted for at least the following two reasons: (a) Shor's circuit has benefited from decades of optimizations, while Regev's circuit has only existed for two years; and (b) even if we ultimately determine that Regev does not outperform Shor on 2048-bit integers, such a determination cannot be made until we are confident that we have the best implementation of Regev for 2048-bit integers.
-Our work makes substantial progress towards this goal, and we are certain that further improvements are possible.
+We note that in the near future, circuit depth per shot is likely not the most important metric; qubit count and the total number of gates across \emph{all runs} of the circuit are both important and by these metrics our variants of Regev are still much less efficient than Shor, as we discuss in Section~\ref{sec:pebblingresultsanalysis}.